King Rat (Clavell novel): Characters in King Rat

 Two characters from King Rat also appear in Noble House (published 1981), a novel set in Hong Kong in the early 1960s, when Marlowe is a writer visiting Hong Kong to conduct research about the great British trading companies there.
 Grey, embittered by his failure to obtain a commission in the postwar British Army despite his suffering during the war, has become a radical socialist Member of UK Parliament and is also in Hong Kong on an official visit.
 Unknown to Marlowe, Grey has become a secret Communist and a Soviet agent who tries to thwart efforts to improve relations between China and the West.

+Reception

+Upon its release in 1962, King Rat received both praise and criticism.
+In The New York Times (6 August 1962), Orville Prescott described Clavell as "a brilliant observer, a man who understands much and forgives much.
+He is also a spellbinding storyteller," calling the novel "one of the two or three finest novels so far published this year."
+By contrast, Kirkus Reviews (15 June 1962) noted that while the book offered "a new look" at life in a prisoner-of-war camp, "the characters lack the depth to elicit sufficient interest in their very real dilemma."

 Film adaptation

 A film adaptation was released in 1965, the first of several of Clavell's novels to be so adapted.